mwlon/pcodec/README.md

 ## Advanced

-### Other Data Types
+### Custom Data Types

-Small data types can be efficiently compressed by casting to larger data types;
+Small data types can be efficiently compressed by upcasting to the next supported data type;
 e.g. `u16` to `u32`.
+In fact, the only cost to upcasting is a small increase in chunk metadata size.

 When necessary, you can implement your own data type via `q_compress::types::NumberLike` and (if the existing signed/unsigned implementations are insufficient)